-Stakeholder Environmental requirement EIS reference/section Demonstrate how the proposal will be designed and operated to: a) protect the Water Quality Objectives for receiving waters where they are currently being achieved; andb) contribute towards achievement of the Water Quality Objectives over time where they are not currently being achieved. propose water quality limits for any discharge(s), including surface and dredge pond water movement to any groundwater qualifiers. assess impacts on groundwater and groundwater dependent ecosystems. describe how stormwater and dredge pond water will be managed during construction, operation and at the end of the sand extraction at the site.
-Monitoring describe how any potential impacts will be monitored and assessed over time.
-The EIS should include: Chapters 14, 17 and 23 an assessment of potential impacts on soil and land resources should be undertaken, being guided by Soil and Landscape Issues in Environmental Impact Assessment (DLWC 2000). the nature and extent of any significant impacts should be identified.
-Particular attention should be given to: a) soil erosion and sediment transport - in accordance with Managing urban stormwater: soils and construction, vol. 1 (Landcom 2004) and vol. 2 (A. Installation of services; B Waste landfills; C. Unsealed roads; D. Main Roads; E. Mines and quarries) (DECC 2008). b) Mass movement (landslides) - in accordance with Landslide risk management guidelines presented in Australian Geomechanics Society (2007).
-C) Urban and regional salinity - guidance given in the Local Government Salinity Initiative booklets which includes Site Investigations for Urban Salinity (DLWC, 2002).
-A description of the mitigation and management options that will be used to prevent, control, abate or minimise identified soil and land resource impacts associated with the project.
+The EIS should include:

+- An assessment of potential impacts on soil and land resources should be undertaken, being guided by Soil and Landscape Issues in Environmental Impact Assessment (DLWC 2000).
+The nature and extent of any significant impacts should be identified.
+Particular attention should be given to: - Soil erosion and sediment transport in accordance with Managing urban stormwater: soils and construction, vol. 1 (Landcom 2004) and vol. 2 (A. Installation of services; B Waste landfills; C. Unsealed roads; D. Main Roads; E. Mines and quarries) (DECC 2008). - Mass movement (landslides) in accordance with Landslide risk management guidelines presented in Australian Geomechanics Society (2007). - Urban and regional salinity guidance given in the Local Government Salinity Initiative booklets which includes Site Investigations for Urban Salinity (DLWC, 2002). - A description of the mitigation and management options that will be used to prevent, control, abate or minimise identified soil and land resource impacts associated with the project.
 This should include an assessment of the effectiveness and reliability of the measures and any residual impacts after these measures are implemented.
-The EIS should: Chapters 6, 19 and 23 include a detailed plan for in-situ classification of waste material, including the sampling locations and sampling regime that will be employed to classify the waste, particularly with regards to the identification of contamination hotspots. identify, quantify, characterise and classify all waste that currently exists at the site.
-Identify the intended end use, for example reuse or disposal, and the end use location(s) for the waste.
-Also, specify the mechanism under which waste will be reused or disposed, such as a Resource Recovery Exemption.
-Note: All waste must be classified in accordance with EPA's Classification Guidelines.